Everything's Rosie (TV series): Release

-On 3 May 2010, the first episode of Everything’s Rosie aired on CBeebies.
+On 3 May 2010, the first episode of Everything's Rosie aired on CBeebies.
 Series 1 introduced the primary characters within Rosie's World and established the relationships between the friends.
 Production on Series 2 was completed in 2011 with the first episode airing on 23 May 2011.
 Series 2 introduced a range of new secondary characters and additional locations.
 The first episode of Series 3 aired on 18 June 2012.
 A 24-minute feature length Special "When You Wish Upon an Oak" was commissioned by CBeebies in 2013 and premiered on New Year's Day 2014.
 Series 4 completed the production at the end of 2015, with the first episode having aired on 2 March 2015, bringing the total number of episodes to 104.

 Everything's Rosie has been sold in over 160 territories worldwide and dubbed into 27 different languages.

 Merchandising

 The first line of Everything's Rosie toys was released in 2011.
-DVDs were launched in conjunction with Universal Studios Home Entertainment in 2012.
+Books were published by Egmont, and DVDs were launched in conjunction with Universal Studios Home Entertainment in 2012.

-Plushes of Rosie, Raggles & Holly were made.
-However, none of the other characters were made into toys.
+The Everything's Rosie Website is advertising a new line of Everything's Rosie toys.
+Currently, Rosie herself, Raggles, Big Bear & Holly are advertised.

 Foreign adaptations

 Everything's Rosie has been produced in 27 languages worldwide.
+In August 2022, the Serbian Everything's Rosie website was launched.